tox-dev/tox/docs/tutorial/getting-started.rst

     commands = [["pytest"]]
     description = "run the tests under Python {factor:py_version}"

-A group can also name the value to assume when an environment carries none of its factors, which saves repeating a fallback at every mention.
+A group can also name the value to assume when an environment contains none of its factors, which saves repeating a fallback at every mention.
 To check one run against a version the matrix does not list, set ``TOX_FACTOR_py_version`` for that run.